 VIII.
-End Extortion and Slavery in Prisons
+We Demand an End to Extortion and Slavery in Prisons

 A person becomes captive to the conditions determined by the guards and administrations when sentenced to prison.
 One example is the criminal monopoly that runs prison telephone systems.
 These phone systems are the lifeline of prisoners and families, but the systems charge far more than in the community.
 The charges include huge profits as well as kickbacks to funds that benefit prison guards.
 We oppose the extortion that is built into the prison system – telephone charges and restrictions, exorbitant commissary markup rates, the monopoly system for sending prison packages.

 Many prison systems now charge prisoners a co-pay for medical visits, which often prevents prisoners from accessing necessary medical care.
-We oppose these medical co-pays as a barrier to the health and wellbeing of our prisoners, and reject the “poverty defense” of a system that continues to force more people into custody, with no regard for their care.
+We oppose these medical co-pays as a barrier to the health and wellbeing of our prisoners and reject the “poverty defense” of a system that continues to force more people into custody, with no regard for their care.

 The use of prison labor since 1865 is no more than an extension of slavery.
 Whether it is working on behalf of federal military contractors, state governments, prison farms, or private corporations, people working in prison should receive just compensation and on-the-job protections.
 We oppose the exploitation of the labor of people in prison.

-Men, women, LGBTQ and gender non-conforming people, and children inside the prison system are vulnerable to sexual exploitation by guards as well as other prisoners.
+Men, women, LGBTQ, and gender non-conforming people, and children inside the prison system are vulnerable to sexual exploitation by guards as well as other prisoners.
 We oppose the sexual harassment of prisoners by guards, including the extortion of sex, rape, or profiteering from prostitution.
-Pat searches of women prisoners by male guards is dehumanizing, oppressive, and exacerbates the many traumas a person has experienced prior to incarceration.
+Pat searches of women prisoners by male guards are dehumanizing, oppressive, and exacerbates the many traumas a person has experienced prior to incarceration.
 Furthermore, these practices constitute sexual harassment – we oppose cross-gender pat searches.

-Transgender prisoners are subject to particular exploitation, and should be assigned to prison and housing based on their own gender identification and choice.
+Transgender prisoners are subject to particular exploitation and should be assigned to prison and housing based on their own gender identification and choice.

-X. Human Contact is a Human Right
+X. We Demand that Human Contact is a Human Right

 Maintaining connections and contact with our families is crucial to surviving prison, and to rejoining our communities as whole people.
 We place great value on the ability to visit as a means of maintaining our families, friendships, and a genuine relationship with our community.